 At this stage, there is often fatigue with walking long distances and difficulty keeping up with peers.
 A carriage/scooter/manual wheelchair may be needed to help decrease this fatigue.
 Teens should start to manage their own care, nurture their interests, and consider future careers.
 Monitoring breathing, heart, bone health and puberty become increasingly important.
 Learn more about care at this stage.

 Teens living with Duchenne will need to navigate all of the hurdles of normal adolescence, as well as the challenges of Duchenne.
 During adolescence, teens will need to start to become more independent and begin making decisions around their future adult lives.
-This will include starting to take responsibility for their own medical care and decision making, knowing what medications they are taking and why. starting to examine which life path is most appropriate for them then finding ways to follow this path.
-Comprehensive care, especially cardiac, cardiac and endocrine, continue to be important.
+This will include starting to take responsibility for their own medical care and decision making, knowing what medications they are taking and why, and starting to examine which life path is most appropriate for them then finding ways to follow this path.
+Comprehensive care, especially cardiac and endocrine, continue to be important.
 Learn more about care at this stage.

 It is important that adults at this stage receive the care and services they need to stay as healthy, independent, and active as they want to be.
 It is also important to be engaged in a job or career, maintain an active social life, and stay engaged with the community.
 Continued monitoring of heart function, breathing, bone health, puberty, digestive, and urinary systems, as well as continued stretching and maintaining good body alignment and positioning, should continue.
 Learn more about care at this stage.